 Her dream took shape in one of the oldest buildings in Sioux Falls, an 1887 abandoned warehouse with the help of Stacey McMahan and Koch Hazard.
 She named the Museum in honor of Matthew Faithe.
 Matthew had created a traveling exhibit showing his items from a trip to Egypt in the back of his panel wagon vehicle and named it, “Museum of Virtual Materials.”³

-As her dream was to allow everyone to experience the unique activities offered through visiting the Museum, Dr. Faith left an endowment for the Museum, which allows the Museum to be open for children’s activities free of charge.
+As her dream was to allow everyone to experience the unique activities offered through visiting the Museum, Dr. Faith left an endowment for the Museum, which allows the Museum to have low cost arts and craft classes to children and adults.
 In addition to the endowment, Museum operations are funded through event rentals, private donations, and grants.

 The Museum of Visual Materials opened in 2007 as the first LEED Platinum building in South Dakota.
 “LEED, or Leadership in Energy & Environmental Design, is a green building certification program that recognizes best-in-class building strategies and practices.
 To receive LEED certification, building projects satisfy prerequisites and earn points to achieve different levels of certification.”³ Platinum is the highest level achievable.
 As of 2015, there are only two LEED Platinum buildings in South Dakota.

-Today, the Museum has evolved into a children’s activity center, a Museum, an arts and crafts classroom, an art gallery and an event venue.
+Today, the Museum has evolved into a building that hosts low cost arts & craft classes to the community and an event venue.
 Although Dr. Faithe passed away in 2011, we know Rose would be proud of what she continues to provide to the community through her generosity.
 Humbly, though, she would never admit it.

 ¹ Quest for knowledge ends in MD degree.
 (1964, June 8).
 Beatrice Daily Sun, p.
 1. Retrieved October 13, 2015.